facebookarchive/hack-langspec/spec/04-basic-concepts.md

 A VStore can be changed to contain different scalar values and handles over time.
 Multiple VStores may simultaneously contain handles that point to the same HStore.
-When a VStore is created it initially contains the scalar value NULL unless specified otherwise.
+When a VStore is created it initially contains the scalar value `null` unless specified otherwise.
 In addition to containing a value, VStores also carry a *type tag* that indicates the type ([§§](05-types.md#types)) of the VStore’s value.
 A VStore’s type tag can be changed over time.
 At any given time a VStore’s type tag may be one of the following: